hannw/hannw.github.io/_posts/2017-04-14-l1-l2-regularization.md

 {% include image.html path="L1L2/L1_contour.png" path-detail="L1L2/L1_contour.png" alt="L1 contour" %}

 The contour shows up diamond-shaped, and the diamond grows larger as the error increases.
 Each line is called the L1 circle.
 Why is it called "circle"?
-Imagine you are an alien who can only measure distance by using a tool perpendicular to the axis and summing the measurements, then every point in the line will have equal distance to the center.
+Imagine you are an alien who can only measure distance of a point to the origin by using a tool perpendicular to the axes and summing the measurements, then every point in the line will have equal distance to the center.
 The L1 function, \\(g\\) defines exactly the distance to center.

 Similarly, the L2 equation will give us our regular "circle", as the formula defines exactly the euclidean distance.